alexandre-touret/alexandre-touret.github.io/en/2023/03/27/rest-api-versioning/index.md

 ## And now something completely different: How to avoid versioning while evolving your API?

-You probably understood it's totally cumbersome.
+You probably understood that versioning is totally cumbersome.

 Before putting in place all of these practices, there's another way to add functionalities on a NON-versioned API without impacting your existing customers.

 **You can add new resources, operations and data without impacting your existing users.**
+{: .notice--warning}

 With the help of serialization rules, your users would only use the data and operations they know and are confident with.
-You will therefore bring backward compatibility of your API.
+You will therefore bring backward compatibility to your API.

 Just in case, you can anticipate API versioning by declaring a ``V1`` prefix on your API URL and stick to it while it's not mandatory to upgrade it.
 That's how and why Spotify and Apple (see above) still stick to the ``V1``.

 ## Wrap-up

-You probably understood when getting into this topic it's a project management issue consequences that requires tackling difficult technical consequences
+You probably understood when getting into this topic that API versioning is a project management issue with consequences that requires tackling difficult technical ones.
-To sum up, you need to ask to yourself these questions:
+To sum up, you need to ask yourself these questions:
 * Do I need it?
-* Can I postpone API versioning by dealing with serialization rules and just adding new data or operations?
+* Can I postpone API versioning by dealing with serialisation rules and just adding new data or operations?
 * Is my architecture design compatible?
 * Are my source code management and delivery practices compatible?

-After coping with all these points, if you must implement API versioning, you would need onboarding all the different stakeholders, not just developers, to be sure your whole development and delivery process is well aligned with practice.
+After coping with all these points, if you must implement API versioning, you would need to onboard all the different stakeholders, not just developers, to be sure your whole development and delivery process is well aligned with practice.

 And I forgot: _Good luck!_